 From the iReady website starting in 2017: i‑Ready is currently the most widely-used supplemental mathematics and reading program in the state of Florida, actively used in 50 districts—or 75% of all districts in the state—and by more than one million students.

-And this: i-Ready was built for the Common Core.
+This was what they used to say, but iReady has changed: i-Ready was built for the Common Core.
 It provides the data-driven insights that classroom teachers and school and district administrators need to determine exactly where to focus their instructional time to ensure all students are on track to meet these more rigorous expectations and to succeed on the accompanying assessments.

 Unless Florida ditches iReady, the Governor is not being candid.
 Students are still working towards Common Core State Standards, and data is being collected on students in their classrooms.

 (See more about iReady below.)

 Common Core is also destined to be online (who needs teachers?) and designated to prepare (or not) students for future employment.
 Tech companies promote online curriculum alignment to Common Core.

 This instructional computer program found in the U.S. and Canada, is advertised as being built on Common Core for Reading, Language, and Mathematics.
 It includes troubling assessment that starts in kindergarten.
 Here’s a discussion about the effects of iReady on students.